cheprasov/lua-scripts-for-redis/get-bit-positions.md

 ## SCRIPT key offset limit
 - key - a key in redis storage.
 KEYS[1]
 - offset - the offset is interpreted as count of bits (not bytes).
 ARGV[1]
-- count - max count of list with positions (offsets) of bytes.
+- count - max count of list with positions (offsets) of bit.
 ARGV[2]

 ## PHP Example